jmlisowski/snake.py/README.md

 P.S.
-This only works for linux users, now windows(maybe mac)
+This only works for linux users, not windows(maybe mac)